Cedar Island, North Carolina: Amenities

 Many residents are fishermen, though fishing is declining in the area.
 The other major employer is the North Carolina Ferry System.
 There are three churches on the island: Methodist, Free Will Baptist, and Primitive Baptist.
 The Methodist and Free Will Baptist maintain regular meetings and Sunday services.
 There are a few local businesses on Cedar Island.

 Cedar Island is about 4 mi long, extending from the "Lola" village on the southeast end near Core Sound and Lewis Creek, north to the Ferry Station at the northern side of the island, bordering Pamlico Sound.
 The main village of Cedar Island, formerly known as "Roe" is located along the north central portion of the island.
 There is a fisherman's harbor in this area.

 Cedar Island has sandy beaches adjacent to stands of juniper, cedar, and pine.
 More than half of Cedar Island belongs to the Cedar Island National Wildlife Refuge.
 The refuge is open for hiking and has a headquarters and information kiosk at the south end of the island, near the end of Lola Road.
 There are several boat ramps available for public use in Cedar Island.

 Climate

-The climate of Cedar Island is cooler than inland areas in the summer and warmer in the winter, and it is occasionally hit by hurricanes in the fall.
-Temperatures do not often fall below freezing (32 °F) in the winter, nor do they often rise above 90 °F in the summer.
+Cedar Island has a humid subtropical climate (Köppen Cfa).
+The climate is cooler than inland areas in the summer and warmer in the winter, and it is occasionally hit by hurricanes in the fall.
+Temperatures do not often fall below freezing 20 F in the winter, nor do they often rise above 95 F in the summer.

 Although infrequent due to North Carolina's latitude and cooler winters, alligators have been observed in the area.
 Cedar Island is near the northernmost reaches of the American alligator's native range.